 Website privacy statement

-In regard to personal information collected from the University web site, La Trobe University must comply with the Victorian Privacy and Data Protection Act (2014) and the Health Records Act 2001.
+Personal information collected via the LTU web site, will comply with the Victorian Privacy and Data Protection Act (2014) and the Health Records Act 2001.

 Collecting, using and disclosing personal information

 If you provide personal details during your visit to the La Trobe University web site, then we will only use and disclose your personal information for the purpose for which it was collected.
+This includes information collected via online forms, learning modules, events and training registration, subscribing to receive newsletters and blog comments.
 Any other type of use and disclosure will require your consent, or be in accordance with prescribed exemptions under privacy laws.

 We may share data that you provide to us with trusted third party partners to help us perform statistical analysis, provide customer support and to offer more relevant and personalised content.
 Such third parties are prohibited from using your personal information for any other purposes and they are required to maintain the confidentiality and security of your information.